-PED 120 - Walking for Fitness

-Class Hours 0 Lab Hours 3 Clinical Hours 0 Work Experience 0 Credit Hours 1

-Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: None

-This course introduces fitness through walking.
+PED 120 - Walking for Fitness Class Hours 0 Lab Hours 3 Clinical Hours 0 Work Experience 0 Credit Hours 1 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: None Local Corequisites: None This course introduces fitness through walking.
 Emphasis is placed on stretching, conditioning exercises, proper clothing, fluid needs, and injury prevention.
 Upon completion, students should be able to participate in a recreational walking program.
-College Transfer: This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
+College Transfer: This course has been approved for transfer under the CAA as a premaior and/or elective course requirement.
 This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.

-PHI 215 - Philosophical Issues

-Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3

-Minimum State Prerequisites: Take ENG 111

-Minimum State Corequisites: None Local Prerequisites: None Local Corequisites: None course.

-This course introduces fundamental issues in philosophy considering the views of classical and contemporary philosophers.
-Emphasis is placed on knowledge and belief, appearance and reality, determinism and free will, faith and reason, and justice and inequality.
-Upon completion, students should be able to identify, analyze, and critically evaluate the philosophical components of an issue.

-College Transfer: This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
-This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.
-This is a Universal General Education Transfer Component (UGETC)

-PHI 240 - Introduction to Ethics

-Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3

-Minimum State Prerequisites: Take ENG 111

-Minimum State Corequisites: None Local Prerequisites: None Local Corequisites: None

-This course introduces theories about the nature and foundations of moral judgments and applications to contemporary moral issues.
-Emphasis is placed on moral theories such as consequentialism, deontology, and virtue ethics.
-Upon completion, students should be able to apply various ethical theories to moral issues such as abortion, capital punishment, poverty, war, terrorism, the treatment of animals, and issues arising from new technologies.

-College Transfer: This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
-This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.
-This is a Universal General Education Transfer Component (UGETC) course.

-PHY 110 - Conceptual Physics

-Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3

-This course provides a conceptually-based exposure to the fundamental principles and processes of the physical world.
+PHY 110 - Conceptual Physics Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 111 Local Corequisites: None This course provides a conceptually-based exposure to the fundamental principles and processes of the physical world.
 Topics include basic concepts of motion, forces, energy, heat, electricity, magnetism, and the structure of matter and the universe.
 Upon completion, students should be able to describe examples and applications of the principles studied.
 College Transfer: This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
 This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.
 This is a Universal General Education Transfer Component (UGETC) course.

-PHY 110A - Conceptual Physics Lab

-Class Hours 0 Lab Hours 2 Clinical Hours 0 Work Experience 0 Credit Hours 1

-Minimum State Prerequisites: None Minimum State Corequisites: Take PHY 110

-This course is a laboratory for PHY 110.
+PHY 110A - Conceptual Physics Lab Class Hours 0 Lab Hours 2 Clinical Hours 0 Work Experience 0 Credit Hours 1 Minimum State Prerequisites: None Minimum State Corequisites: Take PHY 110 Local Prerequisites: None Local Corequisites: None This course is a laboratory for PHY 110.
 Emphasis is placed on laboratory experiences that enhance materials presented in PHY 110.
 Upon completion, students should be able to apply the laboratory experiences to the concepts presented in PHY 110.
 College Transfer: This course has been approved for transfer under the CAA as a general education course in Natural Science.
 This course has been approved for transfer under the ICAA as a general education course in Natural Science.
 This is a Universal General Education Transfer Component (UGETC) course.

-PHY 131 - Physics-Mechanics

-Minimum State Prerequisites: Take One: MAT-121 or MAT 171

-This algebra/trigonometry-based course introduces fundamental physical concepts as applied to engineering technology fields.
+PHY 131 - Physics-Mechanics CIS Course ID: S23976 Class Hours 3 Lab Hours 2 Credit Hours 4 Minimum State Prerequisites: Take One: MAT-121 or MAT 171 Local Prerequisites: None This algebra/trigonometry-based course introduces fundamental physical concepts as applied to engineering technology fields.
 Topics include systems of units, problem-solving methods, graphical analysis, vectors, motion, forces, Newton's laws of motion, work, energy, power, momentum, and properties of matter.
 Upon completion, students should be able to apply the principles studied to applications in engineering technology fields.
-College Transfer: N/A

-PHY 151 - College Physics I

-CIS Course ID: \$23977 Class Hours 3 Lab Hours 2 Clinical Hours 0 Work Experience 0 Credit Hours 4

-Minimum State Prerequisites: Take: MAT 171
+College Transfer: N/A PHY 151 - College Physics I CIS Course ID: S23977 Class Hours 3 Lab Hours 2 Clinical Hours 0 Work Experience 0 Credit Hours 4 Minimum State Prerequisites: Take: MAT 171 Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 111